The Daring Gourmet

 Single-fold vanilla extract is what most reputable manufacturers of good vanilla extract make.
 In order to be considered commercial grade extract, single-fold extract is required to use 13 ounces of vanilla beans per gallon (or .8 ounces per cup) of vodka or whatever kind of alcohol is being used.

 So the choice is yours depending on your needs.
-You can either make single- or double-fold vanilla extract and either way you go it will be much cheaper than store-bought.
+You can either make single- or double-fold vanilla extract and either way you go it will be cheaper than store-bought and taste better.
 And it’s so easy to do!
+And even if you opt for single-fold, if you’re willing to wait and allow the extract to age, it will only get better over time.

-What Kind of Alcohol is Best for Making Vanilla Extract?
+What Kind of Alcohol is Best for Vanilla Extract?

 You can use any alcohol as long as it is 80 proof.
 The best and most popular choices are vodka, bourbon, brandy, or rum.